-In Good Shepherd Hlth Care Center of Santa Monica, 7.62% of Patients had Pressure Ulcers
+In Good Shepherd Health Care Center, 8.62% of Patients had Pressure Ulcers

-This tells you the percentage of patients that have had a pressure ulcer.
-Pressure ulcers, which are also known as bed sores, are often caused by residents not being moved frequently enough.
-Better nursing protocols minimizes the number of pressure ulcers sustained by residents in a nursing home.
+This is the percent of patients that suffered from a pressure ulcer.
+Pressure ulcers, which are also known as bed sores, are routinely the result of patients staying in one position for too long.
+Better nursing protocols can minimize the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls

-In Good Shepherd Hlth Care Center of Santa Monica, 1.67% of Patients had Serious Falls
+In Good Shepherd Health Care Center, 0% of Patients had Serious Falls

 Minimizes Urinary Tract Infections

-In Good Shepherd Hlth Care Center of Santa Monica, 1.21% of Patients had UTIs
+In Good Shepherd Health Care Center, 3.47% of Patients had UTIs

-This indicates the percent of long-term patients that experienced UTI's.
-UTI's could be a sign of a facility with worst hygiene practices.
-Nevertheless, this statistic can be misleading for certain nursing homes due to inconsistent reporting standards for these infections.
+This figure indicates the percent of long-term stay residents which sustained a UTI.
+UTI's could be a sign of a facility with lower levels of hygiene.
+Nevertheless, this metric could also be skewed for certain nursing homes due to different reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

-In Good Shepherd Hlth Care Center of Santa Monica, 10.06% of Patients use Anti-Psychotic Medication
+In Good Shepherd Health Care Center, 15.94% of Patients use Anti-Psychotic Medication

-This datapoint gauges the percent of long-term care patients which were prescribed antipsychotic medication.
-Excessive reliance on these medications may mean that a facility is using these medications to control patient behavior in situations where such medications are not medically required.
-Nevertheless, some facilities need to rely on these medications due to having more residents with Alzheimer's or other dementias.
+This datapoint gauges the percentage of long-term stay patients who are administered antipsychotic drugs.
+Excessive reliance on these medications may indicate that a nursing home is using these medications to control patient behavior in scenarios where such medications aren't medically required.
+Nevertheless, some nursing homes need to rely more on these medications due to having more patients suffering from dementia.

 Appropriately Uses Anti-Anxiety Medication

-In Good Shepherd Hlth Care Center of Santa Monica, 13.91% of Patients use Anti-Anxiety Medication
+In Good Shepherd Health Care Center, 9.87% of Patients use Anti-Anxiety Medication

-This indicates the percentage of residents given antianxiety medications.
-These drugs are prescribed to residents experiencing depression and anxiety.
+This is a measure of the percentage of long-term stay residents that were given antianxiety medication.
+These drugs are prescribed to patients suffering from anxiety and depression.

 Managing Depression Among Residents

-In Good Shepherd Hlth Care Center of Santa Monica, 4.33% of Patients
+In Good Shepherd Health Care Center, 2.03% of Patients

-This is a measure of the percentage of long-term stay residents exhibiting depressive symptoms.
-Some argue that this is a measure of quality of life.
+This metric measures the percent of long-term stay residents demonstrating depressive symptoms.
+Many would argue that this is a measure of quality of life.

 Appropriate Vaccine Usage

-In Good Shepherd Hlth Care Center of Santa Monica, 95.72% of Patients
+In Good Shepherd Health Care Center, 96.5% of Patients

 Residents Maintain Autonomy

-In Good Shepherd Hlth Care Center of Santa Monica, 8.37% Percentage of Patients
+In Good Shepherd Health Care Center, 22.07% of Patients

-This metric measures the percentage of long-term care patients who required additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and using the bathroom.
+This datapoint measures the percent of long-term care residents that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and eating.

 Ability to Keep Residents Mobile

-In Good Shepherd Hlth Care Center of Santa Monica, 14.05% Percentage of Residents
+In Good Shepherd Health Care Center, 24.82% of Residents

-In Good Shepherd Hlth Care Center of Santa Monica, 1.49 Hospitalizations per 1,000 resident days
+In Good Shepherd Health Care Center, 0.03 Hospitalizations per 1,000 resident days

 Short-term Care: Rehospitalizations

-In Good Shepherd Hlth Care Center of Santa Monica, 14.05 Percentage of Residents Rehospitalized
+In Good Shepherd Health Care Center, 24.82% of Residents Rehospitalized